chetali141/Notes/Python/README.md

 3. Top
 4. Size

-Wide application: Undo/Redo, Recursion, Paranthesis Balancing, Forward/Back buttons on browser etc.
+Application: Undo/Redo, Recursion, Paranthesis Balancing, Forward/Back buttons on browser etc.
 In python -> easiest implementation way is using lists.

 Implementation can be done using Linked List, however, you need to maintain two pointers i.e. head and tail.
 (Using doubly linked list.)